JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecord Class.md

 FUNCTION CopyRecord (BYREF wszSource AS WSTRING = "", BYREF wszDestination AS WSTRING = "", _
    BYREF wszUserName AS WSTRING = "", BYREF wszPassword AS WSTRING = "", _
-   BYVAL Options AS MoveRecordOptionsEnum = adCopyUnspecified, _ BYVAL Async AS BOOLEAN = FALSE) AS CBSTR
+   BYVAL Options AS MoveRecordOptionsEnum = adCopyUnspecified, _ BYVAL Async AS BOOLEAN = FALSE) AS DWSTRING
 ```

 | Parameter  | Description |